xing-hu/EMSE-DeepCom/README.md

  ]
 ```

+# Dataset and Outputs
+As the limitation of LFS, the dataset can be downloaded from [Google Drive](https://drive.google.com/open?id=1xVhYZjH216aEknDnuLGX0Lnv7KHfHHYp)

 # Evaluate Metrics
 The evaluation scripts are listed in the file Scripts.
 ## The Sentence-level evaluation by NLTK: